 So if you are having random allergic reactions or allergy attacks, you may have dust mites.
 Consider getting a humidifier or air purifier to help along the way.

-Despite their name, itch mites usually leave humans alone and prefer to feed on other insects.
-If you find yourself with itch mites, it’s usually because you were in contact with a lot of hay or grass and it attached to your clothing.
+Despite their name, itch mites do not bother humans and feed on other insects.
+If you find yourself with itch mites, it’s because you were in contact with a lot of hay or grass and it attached to your clothing.

 Since they can’t survive indoors, they aren’t a problem in the long run.

 Mold mites exist wherever there is mold.
 The mites thrive in damp environments where they eat fungi.
 Once they have set established themselves in your property, they’ll gladly munch on foods left out that are high in fat and protein.